 CSO has offered vision, support, prayer and expertise in how to use sports to reach a lost and dying world.
 They are an excellent organization and have resources available to help you cast a vision for your ministry.
 Not only that, they come along side you to help see it through!

-Without CSO ISO sports would be wandering in the wilderness.
+Without CSO ISO sports we would be wandering in the wilderness.
 CSO gives us clarity and feedback on positive things that are taking place and suggestions to help make things better in our ministry.